canhunan1/AugGraffitiDev/README.md

             storePassword '940205'
         }
 ```
+You may have other problem while building project on your own computer, please let me know via jianan205@gmail.com.
 ## Usage
 A complete AugGraffitiDev consists 5 different screens, i.e. Login, Map, Place, Collect and Gallery.
 As of now, users can only interact with Login and Map screen.
 The other three screens will be developed and added to this app in next step.